mauricechiodo/eim-case-studies/course/AI/autocars.md

 # Self Driving Cars

-The concept of the autonomous vehicle has been around for a long time; examples such as aircraft autopilot (1933) or cruise control
+The concept of the autonomous vehicle has been around for a long time; examples such as aircraft autopilot (1933) and cruise control
 (1945) have been in existence for decades [1].
 However, the world's firms are currently racing to build a fully autonomous car, and this involves the use of artificial intelligence.